Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   By embedding the DashEventMessageBox structure in timed metadata samples some of the benefit of its usages in DASH and CMAF are kept.
-The timed metadata track format is described in clause 7.
+The timed metadata track format is described in clause 8.
+Simple timed metadata tracks do not contain such additional encapsulation.

   Table 4 illustrates some example URN schemes to be carried in timed metadata tracks, while table 5 illustrates examples of metadata embedded in a DASHEventMessageBox.